-Donations in support of Tricycle’s work may be made by mailing a check made payable to Tricycle at 1115 Broadway, Suite 1113, New York, NY 10010.
-For more information about the Tricycle Foundation, please contact tricycle.com/support.
+Donations in support of Tricycle’s work may be made by mailing a check made payable to Tricycle at 1115 Broadway, Suite 1113, New York, NY 10010, or visiting us at tricycle.com/donate.

 The mission of The Tricycle Foundation is to create forums for exploring contemporary and historic Buddhist activity, examine the impact of its new context in the democratic traditions of the West, and introduce fresh views and attainable methods for enlightened living to the culture at large.
 At the core of the Foundation’s mission is the alleviation of suffering that Buddhist teachings are meant bring about.